 More than 100 courses and reading groups focus on international, foreign, or comparative law.
 Every J.D. student takes an international or comparative law class during their time at HLS.

 Molly Doggett ’17 worked for a summer at the Parliamentary Assembly of the Council of Europe, examining international standards for the treatment of critically ill detainees.

 Specialized programs support experiential learning and immersion in foreign legal cultures.
-In 2018-2019, more than 275 HLS students worked, studied, or conducted research abroad in 53 countries.
-Frameworks included research/writing projects and independent clinicals during the three-week winter term abroad, a summer engaged in international public interest, fieldwork through the Ghana Project, and a semester taking classes at a foreign law school.
+Frameworks include research/writing projects and independent clinicals during the three-week winter term abroad, a summer engaged in international public interest, and a semester taking classes at a foreign law school.

-HLS’ research programs and centers provide opportunities to work directly on notable projects with an international scope, such as the Program on International Law and Armed Conflict’s research on the potential effects of counterterrorism measures on humanitarian and medical activities; the Human Rights Program’s work on issues of gender, sexuality, and women’s rights around the world; the Center for the Legal Profession‘s research on Globalization, Lawyers, and Emerging Economies in India, Brazil and China; and the collaboration between the Program in Islamic Law and the Berkman Klein Center for Internet & Society on SHARIAsource, an online portal of resources and analysis on Islamic law.
+HLS’ research programs and centers provide opportunities to work directly on notable projects with an international scope, such as the Program on International Law and Armed Conflict’s research on the potential effects of counterterrorism measures on humanitarian and medical activities; the Human Rights Program’s work on issues of gender, sexuality, and women’s rights around the world; the Center for the Legal Profession‘s research on how globalization is reshaping the market for legal services in emerging economies; and the Berkman Klein Center for Internet & Society’s project on artificial intelligence and global governance.

 Mark Jia ’16 spent a winter term assessing pathways for reforming Hong Kong’s campaign finance laws at the Bauhinia Foundation Research Centre.